Gradiant/COM-PR-01492-BROADRAN-fork_5GMAG_rt-mbms-tx-for-qrd-and-crd/README.md

 You can use any multicast route.

-### 4.2 Start the EPC
+### Starting the EPC
 ``
 sudo srsepc
 ``

-### 4.3 Start the ENB
+### Starting the ENB
 ````
-cd srsRAN/build
+cd rt-mbms-tx-for-qrd-and-crd/build

 sudo srsenb/src/srsenb
 ````

-After that the transmitter is running.

-## Step 5: Sending data
-The transmitter is running and is ready to receive a multicast stream.
+After this, the transmitter is running and is ready to receive a multicast stream.
 Now you can, for example, transcode a local .mp4 file to rtp with ffmpeg:

 ``
 ffmpeg -stream_loop -1 -re -i <Input-file> -vcodec copy -an -f rtp_mpegts udp://239.11.4.50:9988